Wernicke-Korsakoff Syndrome Lawyer

 Call the law office of Simmons and Fletcher, P.C. at (713) 932-0777 for a free consultation with an attorney about filing a Wernicke Korsakoff Syndrome lawsuit.
 If doctors misdiagnosed or missed the signs of Wernicke’s Disease in the early stages before permanent brain damage occurred and the condition was reversible, they may be held liable for damages in a medical negligence lawsuit.

 Wernickie’s Disease and Wernicke-Korsakoff Syndrome are conditions that are a direct result of a vitamin B1 deficiency in the body.Wernicke Korsakoff Syndrome is also known as Wernicke’s Disease, Korsakoff’s Psychosis, Wernicke’s-Encephalopathy, or Wernicke-Korsokoff Syndrome.
 The human body does not produce vitamin B1.
 It must be consumed via diet or supplement.

-The human body can hold in reserve enough B1 to last approximately 2-3 weeks.
+The human body can hold in reserve enough thiamine to last approximately 2-3 weeks.
 Once it is gone, if not replenished, permanent and severe damage or even death may occur.
 So, knowing that it is so important, how is it that it that medical doctors can misdiagnose and/or even fail to treat early warning signs of these conditions?

 How Can Medical Negligence Cause Wernicke-Korsakoff Syndrome?

 Doctors have a duty of care to patients.
-There are certain scenarios in which Wernicke-Korsakoff Syndrome is likely to occur, especially when the patient also has a B1 deficiency.
-When doctors misdiagnose patients that have Wernicke’s Disease or fail to test patients undergoing bariatric surgery or that have extended incidents of vomiting in their medical records, they may be found negligent.
+There are certain scenarios in which Wernicke-Korsakoff Syndrome is likely to occur, especially when the patient also has a vitamin B1 deficiency.
+When doctors misdiagnose patients that have a thiamine deficiency or fail to test patients undergoing bariatric surgery or that have extended incidents of vomiting in their medical records, they may be found negligent.
 Doctors should know to look out for symptoms and combinations of risk factors for Wernicke-Korsakoff Syndrome including:

 - Vomiting or Bulimia